asheswook/tranjs/packages/core/README.md

 [![Test](https://github.com/asheswook/tranjs/actions/workflows/test.yml/badge.svg)](https://github.com/asheswook/tranjs/actions/workflows/test.yml)

-**Node.js Transaction Management Framework**

-TranJS is a transaction management framework for Node.js, inspired by Java Hibernate's `@Transactional` annotation.
+TranJS is a transaction management framework which provides declaretive transaction, without any ORMs.

 It is designed to provide reliable and intuitive transaction management for mission-critical safety applications and general-purpose applications.

-**This framework is now experimental and under development.
-Please feel free to contribute or provide feedback.**

 ## Features
-- ✅ **Effortless Declarative Transactions**
+- ✅ **Declarative Transaction via Decorator**
 - ⚡ **TypeScript Native**
 - 🛠️ **No Dependencies, Lightweight (15KB)**
-- 🔄 **Flexible Transaction Propagation**
+- 🚀 **Easy to Use, No Boilerplate Code**

 ## Getting Started
 * API Documentation is available at [here](/docs/api.md).
+* Native supported drivers are available at [here](/docs/drivers.md).
 * The [example](/examples) contains a simple example of how to use the TranJS framework.
-* Supported drivers are available at [here](/docs/drivers.md).

-If you have any questions or need help, just ask!

-## Installation

-It should be set up for the database you want to use.
-See [here](/docs/drivers.md).

-Also, you can refer to the [self-implementation](/docs/self-implement-guide.md) guide if you want to implement the driver yourself.

 ## Usage